ADBLOCK #102

 Johns Hopkins Communication & Media Studies Master’s Program Diversity

-The following table and chart show the ethnic background for students who recently graduated from Johns Hopkins University with a master's in communications.
+The following table and chart show the ethnic background for students who recently graduated from Johns Hopkins University with a master’s in communication & media studies.

 Ethnic Background Number of Students